fahadBajwaa/fahadBajwaa/README.md

 - 🤝 I’m looking for help with **PersonalChatbot (link will be updated soon)**

-- 👨‍💻 All of my projects are available at [https://github.com/fahadBajwaa/fahadBajwaa](https://github.com/fahadBajwaa/fahadBajwaa)

 - 💬 Ask me about **node, express, react, mysql, java, c++, sdlc models, QA, software re-engineering.**

 - 📫 How to reach me **fahaddbajwaa@gmail.com**